Update: Click here for the July 20 article about the five planets.

 - Uranus, Neptune, and Pluto are also in the sky between Venus and Jupiter.
 A telescope is needed to see that trio of planets.

 Five planets and the crescent moon are in the sky at one time!
 During the next few mornings five planets are visible, but without the moon.
 Additionally, Jupiter is quickly leaving the sky.
 So on successive mornings, look 3-4 minutes earlier each day.
 You may catch them in the sky until about July 25.
+Until about mid-August look about two hours before sunrise to see the four bright planets – Venus, Mars, Saturn, and Jupiter.

 For those with a telescope